Sulfur trioxide

 Sulfur trioxide (alternative spelling sulphur trioxide) is the chemical compound with the formula SO_{3}.
 It has been described as "unquestionably the most [economically] important sulfur oxide".
-It is prepared on an industrial scale as a precursor to sulfuric acid.
+It is produced industrially on a vast scale as a precursor to sulfuric acid (Contact process) and sulfonate-based surfactants; however, it is not isolated in its own right due to the difficulties in safely storing and handling it.

 Sulfur trioxide exists in several forms: gaseous monomer, crystalline trimer, and solid polymer.
 Sulfur trioxide is a solid at just below room temperature with a relatively narrow liquid range.
 Gaseous SO_{3} is the primary precursor to acid rain.

 Molecular structure and bonding

 Monomer

 The molecule SO_{3} is trigonal planar.
 As predicted by VSEPR theory, its structure belongs to the D_{3h} point group.
 The sulfur atom has an oxidation state of +6 and may be assigned a formal charge value as low as 0 (if all three sulfur-oxygen bonds are assumed to be double bonds) or as high as +2 (if the Octet Rule is assumed).
 When the formal charge is non-zero, the S-O bonding is assumed to be delocalized.
 In any case the three S-O bond lengths are equal to one another, at 1.42 Å. The electrical dipole moment of gaseous sulfur trioxide is zero.